MaDHouSe79/mh-cashasitem/readme.md

 # Money Wash from marketbills to blackmoney item
 - The blackmoney uses the item amount as a number,
-- and the marketbills uses the item mount as a table.
+- and the marketbills uses the item amount as a table.
 - so you need to edit that part of the code.

 - from this